United Methodist Women at Minnehaha

 ...we invite you to participate in United Methodist Women.

 All women of any age, interest, or character flaw are welcome to join at any time.
-Participation in the Minnehaha Unit of the United Methodist Women gives each of us an opportunity for growth in our individual spiritual experiences, as well as experiencing friendships that enhance each of our lives.
+Participation in the Minnehaha Unit of the United Women of Faith gives each of us an opportunity for growth in our individual spiritual experiences, as well as experiencing friendships that enhance each of our lives.
 It is an opportunity to give of our individual spiritual gifts while receiving invaluable insight and gifts from others of different ages and strengths.

 Please join us — it’s an exciting relationship!